davidhwyllie/findNeighbour4/README.md

 # Access
 The server can be accessed via RESTful web services from any language.
-A python client (fnclient), which calls the REST endpoints and converts output into python objects, is also provided.
+A python client (fn4client), which calls the REST endpoints and converts output into python objects, is also provided.

-# Caution
+# Throughput
-To date, this application has only been tested with the flask internal web server.
-Deployment with a WSGI software (uWSGI/gunicorn) would likely raise performance.
-This has not been tested.
-A key requirement of the server is that only one sample can be inserted at a time, something enforced with a threading module semaphore.
-However, whether this would still work in a (say) gunicorn based environment has not been tested; another form of semaphore (e.g. database based) may be needed.
-This is an area for future development.
+The server runs multiple workers, using gunicorn.
+The maximum query rate supported needs quantification for each individual stack; it is likely to dependent on database performance.

 # Memory usage
 This depends on the kind of sequences stored.
-RAM requirements with 630,000 SARS-CoV-2 genomes were about 2GB.
+RAM requirements with 810,000 SARS-CoV-2 genomes were about 2GB.
 With ~ 50,000 *M. tuberculosis* genomes, about 10G RAM was used.

 # Disc usage